 SD 675 has Spectra 250 ISP with triple-camera support, while Kirin 710 has dual-camera support of max.
 16MP + 24MP.
 The lack of a third camera module keeps the phone restricted from giving users a range of focal length to click pictures.

 Both chipsets have certain specific features which the other chipset lacks, such as Snapdragon 675 lacks NX bit that helps protect the computer from malicious attacks.
 Kirin 710 has an NX bit and takes advantage of it.
-On the other side, Kirin 710 lacks Error-correcting code or EEC memory that can detect and correct data corruption.
-Kirin 710 also lacks out-of-order execution, which makes CPU use instruction cycles that would usually be wasted due to delays.
+On the other side, Kirin 710 lacks Error-correcting code or EEC memory to detect and correct data corruption.
+Kirin 710 also lacks out-of-order execution, making the CPU use instruction cycles that would usually be wasted due to delays.

-The Snapdragon 675 chipset overpowers the Kirin 710 because of its architecture and support for more RAM, but still, Kirin 710 is also the good choice for users, and user’s decision depends on the features of the smartphones powered by chipsets.
+The Snapdragon 675 chipset overpowers the Kirin 710 because of its architecture and support for more RAM.
+However, still, Kirin 710 is also a good choice for users, and the user’s decision depends on the features of the smartphones powered by chipsets.

 |Category||Kirin 710||Snapdragon 675|

 |CPU||4 ARM Cortex-A73 @ 2.2GHz + 4 ARM Cortex-A53 @ 1.7GHz||2 Kryo 460 (CA76) @ 2.0GHz 256KB L2 + 6 Kryo 460 (CA55) @ 1.7GHz 64KB L2|